ahakola/WeakAuras/Miscellaneous - Mixed.md

 ![FPS Counter 400%](/Pictures/FPS_Counter_400.png?raw=true "FPS Counter 400%")

-FPS counter with 1 sec and 5 secs average FPS.
-Picture is pretty bad and it is enlarged 400% of original.
+FPS counter with current and 5 secs average FPS.
+Picture is enlarged 400% of original on top and original size on bottom.

 ## World Events